pgrobasillobre/pgrobasillobre/README.md

 ### About Me

-I’m currently transitioning from academia to industry, seeking to apply my skills in Python, Fortran, and Machine Learning to real-world challenges in drug discovery and molecular modeling.
+I’m currently transitioning from academia to industry, seeking to apply my skills in Python, Fortran, and machine learning to real-world challenges in drug discovery and molecular modeling.
 Long-term, I hope to return to my hometown, A Coruña, and contribute to its local tech and research ecosystem.

 ### Contact